Can ContraGel Be Used With Condoms?

 How To Use ContraGel With A Condom?

-Idea 1, apply directly to the cervix with a finger or applicator
+Method A: Apply CotraGel directly to the cervix with a finger or applicator.

-Possible Advantages: Barrier contraception is all about stopping the sperm from getting to the cervix, some users believe that a layer of contraceptive gel might help that.
+Possible Advantages: Barrier contraception is all about stopping the sperm from getting to the cervix, some users believe that a layer of contraceptive gel could further block sperm.

-Idea 2, apply inside the tip of the condom before putting it on
+Method B: Apply inside the tip of the condom before putting it on.

-Idea 3, apply along the outer shaft of the condom
+Method C: Apply along the outer shaft of the condom.

-Possible Advantages: Slight lubricating effect, might help prevent some contamination (such as sperm transfer on fingers from foreplay, pre ejaculation, earlier intercourse) from being transfered to the vagina.
-Might help remove some contamination risks from 'spillage' accidents when removing condoms after intercouse.
+Possible Advantages: Slight lubricating effect.
+Might help prevent contamination (such as sperm transfer on fingers from foreplay, pre-ejaculation, earlier intercourse) from being transferred to the vagina.
+Might help remove some contamination risks from 'spillage' accidents when removing condoms after intercourse.

-BUT: The sperm quality of pre ejaculate and the effects of sperm quality and life span of sperm in the open air are not fully understood so the real risk might actually be much lower than anticipated.
-At the same time there's no guarentee that ContraGel would capture and immobilise all sperm from some type of 'spillage' accident
+BUT: The sperm quality of pre-ejaculate and the effects of sperm quality in the open air are not fully understood.
+The actual risk of pregnancy might actually be much lower than anticipated.
+At the same time, there's no guarantee that ContraGel can capture and immobilize sperm from some accidental contamination.

 So Is It Really Worth Using ContraGel With Condoms?